Saturday, October 12, 2024

 Bridge across the Potomac

 The C&O Canal National Park Headquarters is located in Williamsport.
 It is the administrative hub for the 184.5 miles of the canal.
-A mule statue stands in from of the headquarters.
+A mule statue stands in front of the headquarters.

 C&O Canal Headquarters